Someone45/HMTL/Basic CSS.md

 Relative units, such as `em` or `rem`, are relative to another length value.
 For example, `em` is based on the size of an element's font.
 If you use it to set the `font-size` property itself, it's relative to the parent's `font-size`.

+### Global Variables (Root)
+When you create your variables in `:root` they will set the value of that variable for the whole page.

+You can then over-write these variables by setting them again within a specific element.

+### Text-Align
+`text-align: justify;` spaces the text so that each line has equal width.

+`text-align: center;` centers the text

+`text-align: right;` right-aligns the text

+And `text-align: left;` (the default) left-aligns the text.